uitsmijter/Documentation/content/providers/providers.md

       }
 ```

-The providers are responsible for verifying the user and getting the profile of a user into the authorization server.
+The providers are responsible for verifying the user and retrieving the user profile for the authorization server.
-Providers are only glue code and normally should not implement any business logic at all.
+Providers are only glue code and normally should not implement any business logic.
-Usually, providers are sending a request to some service and committing the result back.
+Typically, providers send a request to a service and commit the result back.

 Example: